 I wondered if maybe they were onto something.

-I started exploring the notion of a mastermind.
+I started exploring the ways that mastermind groups worked.
 Some of them met in person.
 Some of them existed through Google Hangouts.
 However, they all had a common theme of providing emotional support while also helping one another with practical, strategic thinking.

 If you’re not familiar with mastermind groups, they are a bit like a support group and a guild at the same time.
 You often share your process, your journey, your struggles, and your problems.
 Sometimes the group listens.
 Often, they affirm you.
 But more often, they provide insights and advice.

 Currently, I am a part of a mastermind group on Voxer.
 It’s the same one that A.J. first invited me to join.
 We focus mostly on our creative endeavors.
 It’s almost entirely unstructured, with random conversations about creativity hacking and productivity ideas.
-But last year, we did a “hot seat” meet-up where we each shared our goals, our struggles, and our dreams, and then invited each other to give feedback to one another.
+But two years ago, we did a “hot seat” meet-up where we each shared our goals, our struggles, and our dreams, and then invited each other to give feedback to one another.

 It was a powerful day and a reminder where I had several creative breakthroughs.
 But it was also one of the many ways my mastermind group has impacted my creative work.